Marvel Knights Spider-Man 1 Down Among the Dead Men Part One

 Now I am really interested to know who Electro wanted her to be - its like a Rorschach test you know?
 If he says She-Hulk or Tigra or the Wasp we'll know more about Electro.
 If he says Johnny Storm than we'll really know more about Electro.
 Unfortunately, Millar pens a sudden appearance of the Spider and the question is left unanswered.

 In this issue, Spider-Man has a brush with detective work and ends up showing us part of his network, both sides of the spectrum.
 I still say Dr. Strange should have been his first stop.
-Mystery solved though, so all's well that ends well and the story goes on to next issue
+Mystery solved though, so all's well that ends well.

 First a very, very brief -and slightly incomplete - recap of the last two issues.
 Aunt May has been kidnapped and Spider-Man has been informed that the perpetrators are Electro and the Vulture.
 As of the end of issue 2, Spider-Man has tracked them down and is about to confront them.